chartes/adele-app/README.md

 mkdir db
 ```

-The database will be fetched from https://github.com/chartes/adele each time the server is restarted.
+The database must be fetched from https://github.com/chartes/adele and put in the db folder

 Starting the server in debug mode:
 ```